Skip to content

 Things to keep in mind

-- Seat reservations are not included in 2nd class tickets
+• Seat reservations are not included in 2nd-class tickets

-The new Deutschland Ticket is an affordable subscription ticket that you can use to travel unlimited on all regional and local public transport for only €49 per month, The price will increase in 2025 to €58.
+The new Deutschland Ticket is an affordable subscription ticket that you can use to travel unlimited on all regional and local public transport for only €58 per month (2025)

 Keep in mind that it is only available via subscription.
-You can cancel it monthly but must give a month’s notice.
-It is not transferrable to another person.
+The subscription auto-renews monthly unless cancelled.

 It is not valid on the ICE, IC or EC trains.
+Furthermore, the Deutschland-Ticket is not valid on means of transport that are operated primarily for tourist or historical purposes.

 For FAQs in English about the Deutschland Ticket, please visit the Bahn Website

-Some tips for visitors – If you have family or friends in Germany, they can help you apply for a Deutschland Ticket.
-To complete the process, you’ll need to visit the DB Reisebüro.
-Plan the timing carefully and cancel the subscription right after signing up.
+If you have family or friends in Germany, they can help you apply for a Deutschland Ticket.
+You will need a German address to register.

 Mobility options